nickwn/TeamBlueCV/README.md

 # TeamBlueCV
 ## Notes:
-* This code requires c++14,so make sure you have a compiler which supports the standard such as g++ 5.2
+* This code requires c++11,so make sure you have a compiler which supports the standard
 * This code requires both the opencv libraries and the boost libraries

 ## Usage: